2.d.2. Human brain structure and efficiency

 2.d.3.
 Utilization of idle resources

-This should not be confused with situations when we are thinking about two things at the same time; in this case, the two things are in the foreground of thought.
+It should not be confused with situations when we are thinking about two things at the same time; in this case, the two things are in the foreground of thought.

-In respect to the fact that computers already do something similar and that they are becoming more and more complicated needs no further explanation.
+The fact that computers already do something similar and that they are becoming more and more complicated needs no further explanation.

 2.d.4.
 Maintenance of cognitive capacity